 - If your hair is long, you may want to have it cut short before you begin treatment.

-- Try using hair products specially designed to cover bald spots and thinning areas of your hair (e.g., Bumble and bumble™ Hair Powder).
+- Try using hair products specially designed to cover bald spots and thinning areas of your hair (such as Bumble and bumble™ Hair Powder).

-Do not use the following on your hair during treatment because they can be too harsh or pull on your hair:
+Do not use the following things on your hair during treatment.
+They can be too harsh or pull on your hair.